anqixxx/lora-pet-tracker/README.md

 Mobile App (`app/`)
 =========
 A Flutter-based mobile application to view location, battery, and command the node remotely.
 It is accessible both on iOS and Android.
+FOr installation information and more within the [App README](app/README.md)

 <div align="center">
   <figure>